BOPIM: Bayesian Optimization for influence maximization on temporal networks

 \section{Introduction}

-Influence maximization (IM) is a canonical network science problem where the goal is to select a small set of seed nodes in order to maximize the influence spread on a graph \cite{kempe2003maximizing, chen2009efficient}.
-Over the past two decades, IM has garnered significant research interest due to its relevance in online marketing campaigns \cite{domingos2001mining, bharathi2007competitive, chen2010scalable}, rumor spreading \cite{kempe2003maximizing, murata2018extended}, public health campaigns \cite{wilder2017uncharted, yadav2017influence, wilder2018end, yadav2018bridging}, vaccine strategies \cite{holme2004efficient, holme_vacc}, and more.
+Influence maximization (IM) is a canonical network science problem where the goal is to select a small set of seed nodes in order to maximize the influence spread on a graph \citep{kempe2003maximizing, chen2009efficient}.
+Over the past two decades, IM has garnered significant research interest due to its relevance in online marketing campaigns \citep{domingos2001mining, bharathi2007competitive, chen2010scalable}, rumor spreading \citep{kempe2003maximizing, murata2018extended}, public health campaigns \citep{wilder2017uncharted, yadav2017influence, wilder2018end, yadav2018bridging}, vaccine strategies \citep{holme2004efficient, holme_vacc}, and more.
 Traditionally, the problem assumes the graph to be static, i.e., nodes and edges are fixed.
 In many situations, however, this may be unrealistic.
-For example, consider a marketing campaign on Twitter where a company promotes a new product.
+For example, consider a marketing campaign on X where a company promotes a new product.
 As users and followers change daily, an effective IM algorithm must account for this dynamism.
-Therefore, recent work has looked at the IM problem on temporal networks \cite{holme2012temporal} where edges change with time.
-Some methods use a greedy algorithm and probabilistic approximation of the expected influence spread \cite{aggarwal2012influential, osawa2015selecting, erkol2020influence}, while others eschew costly influence spread calculations by simply ranking nodes in order of importance \cite{michalski2014seed, murata2018extended, michalski2020entropy}.
-We refer the interested reader to \cite{yanchenko2023influence} for a review of temporal IM.
+Therefore, recent work has looked at the IM problem on temporal networks \citep{holme2012temporal} where edges change with time.
+Since this combinatorial optimization problem is NP-hard, heuristics must be employed.
+Some methods use a greedy algorithm and probabilistic approximation of the expected influence spread \citep{aggarwal2012influential, osawa2015selecting, erkol2020influence}, while others eschew costly influence spread calculations by simply ranking nodes in order of importance \citep{michalski2014seed, murata2018extended, michalski2020entropy}.
+We refer the interested reader to \cite{yanchenko2024influence} for a review of temporal IM.